atomist/sdm/README.md

 - Code Review
 - Code
+- tbc

-There are multiple listeners associated with pushes.
+There are multiple domain-specific listeners associated with pushes.

 Most of the listeners use or extend `ProjectListener`, which listens to the following extension of `ListenerInvocation`: